skyformat99/lora_device_lib/wrappers/arduino/output/arduino_ldl/readme.md

 - ArduinoLDL.eventDebug() uses less codespace than ArduinoLDL.eventDebugVerbose()
 - ArduinoLDL has ADR enabled by default (use ArduinoLDL.disableADR() to disable)
 - ArduinoLDL limits to approximately the TTN fair access policy by default (use ArduinoLDL.setAggregatedDutyCycleLimit() to change)
+- LoRaWAN 1.1 changed the name of the appKey to nwkKey, and then created a new appKey (if in doubt and using LoRaWAN 1.1 server, set both keys to the same value)

 ## License